moxie-lean/Lean/readme.md

 this is the base of those platforms and that's why is focused in construct a platform for larger sites insted of a normal blog platform.

-### Note

-> As mentioned above we are focus on build custom platforms or custom websites using WordPress instead of normal blogs, this blogs does not have any.

 ## Content

 - [Requirements](#requirements)